owl-project/owl/README.md

 - `samples/`: Samples/Tutorials/TestCases for OWL
   - `samples/ll/`: samples for the ll layer
   - `samples/ng/`: samples for the ng layer (currently disabled because not yet working)

+TODO
+====

+- CI for windows

+- api function naming cleanup.
+Currently have 'createUserGeomGroup' but 'instanceGroupCreate'.
+Make all use the latter format, so all functions start with the name of the type affected (similar to InstnaceGroup::create)

+- more examples

+  - optix 6 samples
+  - optix 6 advanced samples
+  - pbrtParser(?)
+  - optix prime like + cuda interop
+  - vishal spatial queries

 Revision History
 ================